sade sati * sade sathi * sadhe-satti

 The rashi and bhava of Chandra will indicate the major stress zone, and outline the lesson intended to be learned.
 However the native is typically well-equipped to not only survive but profit from the Sade Sati.

-For most nativities, it's only the middle slice Of each 7-year period , of 2.4 years or so, when Shani transits the sign of the Moon itself, that has the most dramatic effect.
+For most nativities, the most challenging effects occur only the middle slice of each 7-year period , during the Janma-Sade-Sati enduring 2.4 years or so, when Shani transits the Rashi of Chandra itself, that has t.

 (I know of no description of the 4th Sade Sati in scripture.)